Frequently Asked Questions

 Yes, it is possible.
 However, you will need to fulfil these transfer criteria by the end of year 2:

-A Cumulative GPA of at least 3.40 (out of a total of 4)
+- A Cumulative GPA of at least 3.40 (out of a total of 4).
+To transfer to LLB programme, students must meet a Cumulative GPA requirement of at least 3.80.

 Will I have research opportunities at the School of Computing and Information Systems (SCIS)?